ASML Holding NV (ASML) EUR0.09

 Our view

-ASML’s near-term growth outlook is being impacted by a reassessment of investment plans by some key customers.
-Given the continued boom in demand for high-end processors, the softening outlook for the company may be a surprise to some.
+ASML’s near-term growth outlook has been dampened by a reassessment of investment plans by key customers.
+Given the ongoing boom in demand for high-end processors, this softer outlook may be a surprise to some.
 But the recovery in end products such as PCs, mobile phones, and non-AI specific servers is taking longer to gather pace.

 Overall, we think ASML's dominant market position leaves it well-placed to benefit from long-term growth trends in the semiconductor industry.
 The valuation doesn’t look overly demanding and the strong balance sheet should help to ride out peaks and troughs in demand.
 But while concerns persist about the expansion plans of its end customers, further volatility is to be expected.